Israel to launch limited active polio virus campaign in south

 While there have been no reported cases of the disease, a decision was made to take protective steps.
 Israeli media said the target population numbered about 150,000 children.

-"The level of immunisation in Israel is 98 percent and there are no cases of the disease," German said.
+"The level of immunization in Israel is 98 percent and there are no cases of the disease," German said.
 "But the virus exists, for now in the south."

-Tests were still being conducted to see whether the immunisation campaign ought to be widened to cover other parts of the country, German added.
+Tests were still being conducted to see whether the immunization campaign ought to be widened to cover other parts of the country, German added.